mciantar/dns-log-transformer/README.md

 # DNS Log Transformer
-## Transforms AWS Route53 DNS Logs received from Kinesis (as an HTTP Endpoint) to Rapid7 IDR Supported Log Format via Syslog
+Rapid7 Insight IDR lacks the ability to digest and parse AWS Route53 Resolver Logs.
+A workaround to this would be to tranform these logs into a format which Rapid7 IDR Supports and Understands.
+This application is an attempt to do exactly this.